kartaview/upload-GUI/README.md

 ## Compatibility:
-The application is compatible with Windows and Mac OSX
+The application is compatible with :
+- Windows
+- Mac OSX
+- Linux (new)

 ## Requirements:
 - Qt 5.6